google/grain/docs/data_sources.md

-# PyGrain Data Sources
+# Data Sources

-A PyGrain data source is responsible for retrieving individual records.
+A Grain data source is responsible for retrieving individual records.
 Records could be in a file/storage system or generated on the fly.
 Data sources need to implement the following protocol: